 Alternatives to a piggyback loan

-Piggyback, or 80/10/10 mortgages, were more common 10 to 20 years ago, before a lot of low-down payment mortgage programs became mainstream, McBride says.
-If you’re stressing over that 20 percent down payment, there are a number of first-time homebuyer loans and grants that can help you move into a home for less upfront money without the added layer of a piggyback loan:
+Piggyback, or 80/10/10 mortgages, were more common 10 to 20 years ago, before a lot of low-down-payment mortgage programs became mainstream, McBride says.
+If you’re stressing over that 20 percent down payment, there are a number of first-time homebuyer loans and and down payment assistance programs that can help you move into a home for less upfront money without the added layer of a piggyback loan:

-- Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, help make mortgages available with as little as 3 percent down.
+- Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, offer this sort of mortgage.
+It’s available with as little as 3 percent down.

 - VA loan – If you’ve served or are active in the military, you’re eligible for a loan backed by the U.S. Department of Veterans Affairs, and you don’t have to put any money down to get it.

-With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, also may be required to expand your home-buying knowledge.
-For example, Bank of America’s low-down payment loan program stipulates that borrowers might need to complete homebuyer education courses, as do many state-sponsored HFA loans.
+With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, also might be required to go back to school.
+For example, Bank of America’s low-down-payment loan program stipulates that borrowers might need to complete homebuyer education courses, as do many state-sponsored HFA loans.
 However, investing a few hours of your time is a small price to pay to be able to afford your own place.

-You may be pondering delaying a home purchase until you can make a more sizable down payment, but McBride points out that the waiting game can be a losing formula.
+You might be pondering delaying a home purchase until you can make a more sizable down payment, but McBride points out that the waiting game can be a losing formula.

 “Home prices have been rising faster than people could save, so the idea of making the 20 percent down payment is a moving target,” McBride says.
 “Especially for a first property, it’s entirely plausible to make a smaller down payment to get into that starter home.
 Then, after a few years, when you trade up to a more permanent home, you have enough equity that it becomes your 20 percent down payment.”